brittonlaroche/realm-tensorflow/README.md

 ![Console](./img/appRun2.png)

-THe last value is the predicted amount of gas sales in gallons and its not correct.
+The last value is the predicted amount of gas sales in gallons, and its not correct.
+The current model expects to sell more gas at the higher the price.
 Change the epochs value from 100 to 5000 and let the model train more.
 Each epoch is a cycle through the entire data set using mean squared error to determine the distance from a line it thinks fits the data best.
 Each epoch refines the model more during the training process.

 ```
 model.fit(xs, ys, {epochs: 100}).then(() => {